INL Bureau · Office Profiles

 Top Priorities

-• 1Combat FTO influence — Counter the growing influence of designated Foreign Terrorist Organizations in the region.
+• 1Combat TCO/FTO influence — Counter the growing influence of Transnational Criminal Organizations and designated Foreign Terrorist Organizations in the region.

-• 2Improve law enforcement coordination — Strengthen cooperation between U.S. and host nation agencies.
+• 2Cybercrime — Strengthen cooperation between U.S. and host nation agencies to take down cybercriminals who target U.S. citizens, particularly minors.

-• 5Facilitate U.S. business growth — Enable expansion of U.S. businesses in the region under an America First strategy.
+• 5Facilitate U.S. business growth — Support a secure operating environment that enables expansion of U.S. businesses in the region under an America First strategy.

 Noteworthy Highlights